Zuk310/mora-jai-solver/README.md

 - **⚡ High-Performance Solver**: Implements an optimized Breadth-First Search (BFS) algorithm to find the shortest possible solution for any puzzle configuration.
 - **✍️ Full Puzzle Editor**: Recreate any puzzle from the game by clicking on tiles and realm cores to change their colors in "Edit Mode".
 - **🕹️ Interactive Grid**: Play and solve the puzzles manually directly in the browser to test your own theories.
-- **🔮 Random Puzzle Generator**: Get a new, guaranteed-solvable puzzle every time you load the page, with difficulty determined by a "reverse shuffle" algorithm.
 - **🎨 Themed & Modern UI**: The user interface is designed to be clean, modern, and aesthetically aligned with the _Blue Prince_ game style.
 - **📱 Fully Responsive**: The layout is optimized for a seamless experience on both desktop and mobile devices.